theseus-os/Theseus/book/src/window_manager.md

 ## The Window Manager

-The `window_manager` owns a `WINDOWLIST` instance which contains all the existing windows.
+The `window_manager_primitve` owns a `WINDOWLIST` instance which contains all the existing windows.
 It invokes the methods of `WindowListPrimitive` to manage these windows.

 In most of the cases, both an application and the window manager want to get access to the same window.
 The application needs to display in the window, and the window manager requires the information and order of windows to render them to the screen.
 In order to share a window between an application and the window manager, we wrap a `Window` object with `Mutex`.
 The application owns a strong reference to the window, while the window manager holds a weak reference since its lifetime is longer than the window.